Jobijollof/EHC-Cloud-Engineering-Cohort3/SAAS/README.md

 Overall, SaaS offers many benefits that make it an attractive option for businesses looking to streamline their IT operations and reduce costs.
 By outsourcing software development and maintenance to a third-party provider, businesses can focus on their core operations and achieve greater efficiency and productivity.

+### Managing and customizing SaaS applications:
+While SaaS applications are hosted and maintained by the provider, businesses still have some control over how they use and customize the software.
+Here are some ways that businesses can manage and customize their SaaS applications:

 ### Salesforece

 Salesforce is an example of software as a service (SaaS) that provides customer relationship management (CRM) software.